 For the \neiiinwl/\oiinwl \ ratio the situation is less clear due to the difficulty in detecting the faint \neiiinwl \ line.
 Nevertheless, for the small number of individual detections, a trend is apparent that is consistent with the slope and normalization of the \citet{sanders2020} data.
 Moreover, the observed \neiiinwl/\oiinwl \ ratio of the \mstar \ stacks are also consistent with the \citet{sanders2020} $z\simeq3.4$ relation within the uncertainties.
 We note that the reason the individual detections lie predominantly above the stacked value is due to selection effects (i.e., the stacks also contain objects that are not individually detected in \neiiinwl \ and/or \oiinwl).
-Such selection effects are also present in the other two line ratio diagrams, but do not affect the general trends described above.
+This selection effect is also present in the other two line ratio diagrams, but does not affect the general trends described above.

-It can also be seen from Fig. \ref{fig:emission_line_properties} that all $z\simeq3.4$ line ratios are elevated with respect to SDSS galaxies at fixed \mstar.
-Again, this empirical trend strongly suggests an evolution, at all stellar masses, towards lower \zgas \ at higher redshift.
-However, when interpreting the redshift evolution of emission lines, the known evolution towards more extreme \hii \ region conditions at high redshift must be considered \citep[e.g.,][]{steidel2014, shapley2015}.
+It can also be seen from Fig. \ref{fig:emission_line_properties} that all of the $z\simeq3.4$ line ratios are elevated with respect to SDSS galaxies at fixed \mstar.
+Again, this empirical trend strongly suggests an evolution towards lower \zgas \ at higher redshift, at all stellar masses.
+However, when interpreting the redshift evolution of emission lines, the known evolution towards more extreme \hii \ region conditions at high redshift must also be considered \citep[e.g.,][]{steidel2014, shapley2015}.
 Most recent results, as well as the results presented in this paper, suggest that the primary cause of this evolution is the harder ionizing spectra emitted by oxygen-enhanced, low-metallicity (i.e., iron-poor), stars at high redshift \citep[e.g.,][see Section \ref{sec:ofe_results} for further discussion]{steidel2016, strom2017, topping2020b}.
 As a consequence, not all of the observed redshift evolution in line ratios can be attributed purely to changes in \zgas \ \citep[e.g.,][]{cullen2016}.
 Nevertheless, these empirical line-ratio diagrams provide useful qualitative indications of the likely evolution of \zgas \ with \mstar \ and redshift, which we discuss quantitatively below.